inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 forwarding concept.
 (It can be thought of as an abstracted version of IP.)

-The protocol needs an additional module, a :ned:`NextHopRoutingTable` for its operation.
+The protocol needs an additional module, a :ned:`NextHopRoutingTable`, for its operation.
 The routing table module is included in the :ned:`NextHopNetworkLayer` compound module.